DavidTheD3veloper/Solar-Lang/README.md

 ## Solar Programming Language — v1.0.2

+**Before you ask:** Why is the releasess tab empty now?
+Well, Solar is a pip downloadable package!
+To install it run:
+pip install solar-lang
+to update run:
+solar update
+To see all the commands run:
+solar help

 **Stability, Expression Power, and Game-Oriented Growth**

 Solar v1.0.2 is a refinement and expansion of the ideas introduced in v1.0.1.
 This release focuses on **stability**, **better expression handling**, and **stronger foundations for game and UI development**, while keeping Solar simple, readable, and fun to experiment with.